SynapSeq

 • Use moderate volume and avoid excessive session lengths.

-• Brainwave entrainment is not a substitute for medical treatment.
+• SynapSeq sessions are not a substitute for medical treatment.

 Equipment & Technical Issues: